-Cure Leukaemia have launched our new fundraising and awareness campaign for Blood Cancer Awareness Month this September called ‘The Cure Leukaemia (CL) Lifesavers 100 Club’ to address the £1,500,000 shortfall we face in light of COVID-19.
+Cure Leukaemia have launched a new fundraising and awareness campaign called ‘The Cure Leukaemia (CL) Lifesavers 100 Club’ to address the £1,500,000 fundraising shortfall we face in light of COVID-19.

-With all of our major fundraising events scheduled for 2020 cancelled due to the COVID-19 crisis, we have created a fun and engaging campaign to encourage anyone and everyone to help raise funds during Blood Cancer Awareness Month and beyond.
+With all of our major fundraising events in 2020 cancelled due to the COVID-19 crisis, we have created a fun and engaging campaign to encourage anyone and everyone to help raise funds in 2021:

 The campaign focuses on how £100 raised can help save the lives of blood cancer patients across the UK.
 Not everyone can run marathons, cycle hundreds of miles or climb Everest and whilst there will always be remarkable people who take those challenges on, this campaign shows that everyone who raises funds can become a lifesaver too.